dmsurti/AssimpKit/docs/user/tutorial.rst

 For any scene that contains skeletal animation data, it creates a skinner and sets it to the node whose geometry the skinner deforms.
 The animated scene after importing will contain a set of animations each with a unique animation key.
-You only have to add the animation to the scene to play it, without even worrying about which node to add the animation.
+You only have to add the animation to the scene to play it.

 AssimpKit supports skeletal animations irrespective of whether they are defined in one animation file or multiple animation files.